confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 10. Create drivers table in ksqlDB
 ----------------------------------

-While our driver data is now integrated as a Kafka topic, we’ll want to create a ksqlDB table over this topic in order to begin referencing it from any ksqlDB queries.
-Streams and tables in ksqlDB essentially associate a schema with a Kafka topic, breaking each message in the topic into strongly typed columns:
+The driver data is now integrated as a {{ site.ak }} topic, but you need to create a ksqlDB table over this topic to begin referencing it from ksqlDB queries.
+Streams and tables in ksqlDB essentially associate a schema with a {{ site.ak }} topic, breaking each message in the topic into strongly typed columns.

 ```sql
 CREATE TABLE drivers (